veloek/jquery.if-else/README.md

 jquery.if-else
 ==============

 When using chained function calls in jQuery, it happens that you only want some of the functions to be called under specific conditions.
-With this plugin, you can use if(), else() and fi() to accomplish this.
+With this plugin, you can use if(), else(), elif() and fi() to accomplish this.

 Ex.
 --